mabartlett/TCSS422Notes/_topics/05_threads.md

 ## Threads

 Communication between processes is expensive because the communication must go through the OS.
 This is where threads enter.
 Each tab in Google Chrome is a process.
 These tabs share the same code, data, privileges, and resources; however, they do not share hardware state, e.g., program counter, stack pointer, or register values.
 "Why don't we separate the concept of a process from its execution state?"
 We call the execution state the **thread of control**.
 In a multi-threaded process, there are multiple threads of control and hardware states, but code, data, and files are shared.
-In other words, they have *one address space* but unique execution states.
+In other words, they have one address space but unique execution states.

 Thus, threads and processes are two different things in modern operating systems.
 "A thread is bound to a single process."
 Each process may have multiple threads.
-For example, you can have one thread for a GUI and another for I/O but these threads will still be running the same process.
+For example, you can have one thread for a GUI and another for I/O, but these threads will still be running the same process.

 C makes use of threads with the **`pthread`** API, which is defined in `pthread.h`.
 The function to create a thread is